• Skip to primary navigation

 Park ranger

-A park ranger oversees parks, ensuring that visitors follow all rules and remain safe.
-They assist in environmental conservation efforts to protect wildlife and nature by performing tasks such as litter removal and track clearing.
+A park ranger oversees parks, ensuring visitors follow all rules and remain safe.
+They assist in environmental conservation efforts to protect wildlife and nature by removing litter and clearing tracks.

 #9.
 Archeologist ($64,163 per year)